Karaka-Management/Karaka/datastorage/datamapper.md

 The data mapper itself is where all the magic happens, from inserts, updates, to selects etc.

-### Extending

-By default it should extend the `DataMapperAbstract` but it is also possible to extend any other data mapper in case someone wants to extend an already existing data mapper.
-By default extending another data mapper overwrites its member variables as expected but in many cases it is required to not replace functionality/variables and truly extend it.
-For this purpose the boolean variable `$overwrite` can be set to false and the data mapper will recognize all variables and configurations.

 ### Primary key

 The primary key can be indicated with the variable `$primaryField`.
 This variable should contain the string representation of the database field name.
 This variable is compulsory.